aws-samples/eks-workshop/content/beginner/085_scaling_karpenter/automatic_node_provisioning.md

 All this instances are the suitable instances that reduce the waste of resources (memory and CPU) for the pod submitted.
 If you are interested in Algorithms, internally Karpenter is using a [First Fit Decreasing (FFD)](https://en.wikipedia.org/wiki/Bin_packing_problem#First_Fit_Decreasing_(FFD)) approach.
 Note however this can change in the future.

 We did not set Karpenter Provisioner to use specific `instance-types` [requirement section in the Provisioner to filter the type of instances](https://karpenter.sh/docs/provisioner-crd/#instance-types).
 This means that Karpenter will use the default value of instances types to use.
-The default value includes all instance types with the exclusion of metal (non-virtualized), [non-HVM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html), and GPU instances.Internally Karpenter used **EC2 Fleet in Instant mode** to provision the instances.
+The default value includes all instance types with the exclusion of metal (non-virtualized), [non-HVM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html), and GPU instances.
+Internally Karpenter used **EC2 Fleet in Instant mode** to provision the instances.
 You can read more about EC2 Fleet Instant mode [**here**](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instant-fleet.html).
 Here are a few properties to mention about EC2 Fleet instant mode that are key for Karpenter.

 * EC2 Fleet instant mode provides a synchronous call to procure instances this simplifies and avoid error when provisioning instances.
 For those of you familiar with [Cluster Autoscaler on AWS](https://github.com/kubernetes/autoscaler/blob/c4b56ea56136681e8a8ff654dfcd813c0d459442/cluster-autoscaler/cloudprovider/aws/auto_scaling_groups.go#L33-L36), you may know about how it uses `i-placeholder` to coordinate instances that have been created in asynchronous ways.